 - Sequencer controlled actors will now tick properly when streamed into a level.

 - You can now specify additional event receivers (ie. actor blueprints) for the event track.

 - Bindings improvements.
 You can now drag/drop/set bindings for the level sequence in blueprints.
 For example, you can spawn an object in blueprints and assign that to an existing track.

 New: Mobile VR Rendering ImprovementsDirect multiview is now supported for Samsung Gear VR, removing an extra render target and full screen copy when using mobile multiview which improves overall performance and reduces memory usage.

 Monoscopic far field can now be used with multiview enabled on Gear VR ensuring the stereo rendering portion of your scene is rendered optimally.

 Google Daydream supports standard mobile multiview with direct support coming in a future release.

-New: Social Screens for PlayStation VR (Early Access Preview)PSVR Social Screen preview provides support for Social Screen separate mode, where the the Monitor and HMD display different things.
+New: Social Screens for PlayStation VR (Beta Preview)PSVR Social Screen preview provides support for Social Screen separate mode, where the the Monitor and HMD display different things.

 This preview supports 30fps Social Screen output, and switching between several output modes.
 The following sample modes are implemented: